Code-Institute-Submissions/valerieniloinsigh31-Project-1-Drama-Classes_NovResub/README.md

 <li>
 Feature: Radio buttons for the type of class the user wants to participate in The value the feature provided: This will give the website facilitator vital information about the demand of the classes by type
-What it aims to achieve: The user can only select one of the three options 'Individual', 'Group' or both so that they don't accidentally sign up for group classes if they solely want individual classes or vice versa.
+What it aims to achieve: The user can only select one of the three options 'Individual', 'Group' or 'Both' so that they don't accidentally sign up for group classes if they solely want individual classes or vice versa.
 It is also a 'required' feature, so the submit button will not function if an option is not selected
 </li>
 <li>
 Feature: Checkboxes for the style of classes that the user wants to participate in